 Where to Stay

-There are two inns in town, “Bella Bella” just of the Castle Road towards Mulberry Hill, and “Whistle and Tin” near Town Hall.
+There are two inns in town, “Bella Bella” just off the Castle Road towards Mulberry Hill, and “Whistle and Tin” near the Town Hall.
 Levington’s Hotel is close to the Mason Woods area, convenient if you have business with the Gwedrow Faukon Glass Works.

 Where to Eat

 “Whistle and Tin” is known for their Fish and Chips, “Daily Cuppa Tea Room” serves excellent sandwiches and cakes, and for coffee you can’t beat “Mocha”.

 As Faukon Abbey is close to Dartmoor, there are multiple walking and hiking routes.
 Brannon Golf course offers 9 holes of challenging golfing as well as lessons in falconry.

 you can get the Faukon Abbey Companion booklet from Amazon